Ready to increase your revenue?

 If you were starting something today with your extensive background in digital marketing and PR, what would you start?
 I mean, I don't know if you could tell by the sunburn that I have right now, but I'm very into sun care and sunblock, mineral sunblock specifically, just because skin cancer is prevalent in my husband's family.
 And it's just I don't want to prematurely age and I have tons of freckles and they just get worse and worse every time I'm out in the sun.
 You don't want skin cancer.
 Well, skin cancer is definitely the number one reason.
 But then there's all these fringe benefits that come with caring for your skin.

 So I would start probably a sunscreen brand, especially because demand for sun care has consistently risen over the last, I don't know, like 20 years plus.
 People used to not care at all.
 And now it's just people are caring more and more and they're caring about reef friendly things and more and more people are caring about mineral based sunblocks instead of chemical sunblocks.
 And I think there's just a ton of white space opportunity there because there's a couple of brands that I'm sure you could rattle off the top of your head that are like Sunbomb and Vacation and Super Group.
 But there's just a lot of a lot of niche areas to kind of go in with like here's a point of differentiation, whether it's through ingredients or messaging or likemission driven, but I think could be super successful.
 Maybe incubate that.Yeah.
 So if anyone wants to invest, it's not easy to develop those because they are very high cost goods.
 And especially if you want to make like a custom formula, it's the seed money for that kind of thing.
 Awesome.
 Yeah, it was really fun.
 Hopefully there was some good insights in there that will help people.
 Thanks, Erin.
 Yeah, appreciate it.

-Join thousands of ecommerce brands using PostPilot to keep customers coming back again (and again).
+Join thousands of ecommerce brands using PostPilot to acquire more customers & keep them coming back again (and again).